PennyLaneAI/pennylane/doc/tutorials/pytorch_noise.rst

           pip install pennylane-forest

-    * `PyTorch <https://pytorch.org/get-started/locally/>`_ in order to access the PyTorch QNode interface.
-Follow the link for instructions on the best way to installed PyTorch for your system.
+    * `PyTorch <https://pytorch.org/get-started/locally/>`_, in order to access the PyTorch QNode interface.
+Follow the link for instructions on the best way to install PyTorch for your system.

 Setting up the device